 Although large brands are rapidly shifting more of their digital marketing budget to SEO, the vast majority of websites (even among the Fortune 1000) are still painfully underinvested in search engine optimization.
 This means you can absolutely overtake them with a holistic enterprise SEO program.

 Our advanced ecommerce SEO guide reveals the most effective strategies, tips and techniques you can use to massively move the needle on your organic search traffic.

 Business impact of ecommerce SEO

 If you pay attention to quarterly earnings calls, then you may have noticed SEO performance is a frequent talking point (maybe even among your own competitors).
-Organic search has become such an important revenue channel that it’s grabbed the attention of C-suites and investors.
+Organic search has become such an important sales channel that it’s grabbed the attention of C-suites and investors.